 Choose the built-in or attached sound device that you want to use for playback.

-In the image above, "Microsoft Sound Mapper - Output" appears when the Windows "MME" Host is selected.
-The "Mapper" output is not a separate device, but is the device from the output list that is currently chosen as the default system playback device in the Windows Control Panel.
-When "Windows DirectSound" Host is selected, the device that maps to the current Windows playback device is called "Primary Sound Driver".
+In the image above, "Microsoft Sound Mapper - Output" appears when the Windows "MME" Audio Host is selected.
+This "Mapper" device is not a separate playback device, but is the device that is currently chosen as the default system playback device in the Windows Control Panel.
+When "Windows DirectSound" Audio Host is selected, the device that maps to the current Windows playback device is called "Primary Sound Driver".

-In most other cases (for example, the inbuilt computer sound device), each entry for output device consists of the output type (such as speakers), followed by the name of the audio device the output belongs to.
+In most other cases (for example, the inbuilt computer sound device), each entry for playback device consists of the type of playback device (such as speakers), followed in parentheses by the name of the sound card manufacturer (such as Realtek, Soundmax or IDT Audio).

-In the image above, "Microsoft Sound Mapper - Input" appears when the Windows "MME" Host is selected.
-Similarly to the "Mapper" output, the "Mapper" input is the device from the input list that is the current default Windows recording device.
-When "Windows DirectSound" Host is selected, the device that maps to the current Windows recording device is called "Primary Sound Capture Driver".
+In the image above, "Microsoft Sound Mapper - Input" appears when the Windows "MME" Audio Host is selected.
+Similarly to the "Mapper" output, the "Mapper" input is the device that is the current default Windows recording device.
+When "Windows DirectSound" Audio Host is selected, the device that maps to the current Windows recording device is called "Primary Sound Capture Driver".

-In most cases (for example, the inbuilt computer sound device), each entry for input device consists of the input type (such as microphone), followed by the name of the audio device the input belongs to.
+In most cases (for example, the inbuilt computer sound device), each entry for recording device consists of the type of device (such as microphone), followed in parentheses by the name of the sound card manufacturer.

-- If your input is mono, such as most microphone ports for the inbuilt sound device, selecting "2 (Stereo)" in Input Channels duplicates the mono source to both channels, merely producing a dual mono recording.
+- If your recording device is mono, such as most microphone ports for the inbuilt sound device, selecting "2 (Stereo)" in Recording Channels duplicates the mono source to both channels, merely producing a dual mono recording.

-- If your input is stereo, then as well as setting Input Channels to "2 (Stereo)", ensure any settings in the system or sound device control panels are stereo.
+- If your recording device is stereo, then as well as setting Recording Channels to "2 (Stereo)", ensure any settings in the system or sound device control panels are stereo.
 Many input devices on Windows Vista, Windows 7 and Windows 8 default to mono recording even if they are stereo devices.
 To correct this, follow these instructions.